niklasramo/palikka/README.md

 ###.eventize()

-Creates a new Eventizer instance and returns it.
-If **obj** is provided the Eventizer instance's methods are ported to the provided object.
+Creates and returns a new Eventizer instance.

 **Syntax**